I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsystemobjects-getcurrentthreaddataoffset.md

 <p> </p>

 ## -remarks
 <p>In user-mode debugging, the location returned is of the thread environment block (TEB) for the current thread.
-This is the same location returned by <a href="https://msdn.microsoft.com/library/windows/hardware/ff546549">GetCurrentThreadTeb</a>.</p>

-<p>In kernel-mode debugging, the location returned is of the KTHREAD structure of the system thread that was executing on the processor represented by the current thread when the last event occurred.</p>

-<p>For more information about threads, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558896">Threads and Processes</a>.
-For details on the KTHREAD and TEB structures, see <i>Microsoft Windows Internals</i> by David Solomon and Mark Russinovich.</p>

-<p>In user-mode debugging, the location returned is of the thread environment block (TEB) for the current thread.
-This is the same location returned by <a href="https://msdn.microsoft.com/library/windows/hardware/ff546549">GetCurrentThreadTeb</a>.</p>
+This is the same location returned by <a href="debugger.getcurrentthreadteb">GetCurrentThreadTeb</a>.</p>

 <p>In kernel-mode debugging, the location returned is of the KTHREAD structure of the system thread that was executing on the processor represented by the current thread when the last event occurred.</p>